Thiago-Taboada/Cinema-Flix/README.md

 - Search for your favorite movies and series.
 - Browse through popular, top-rated, and upcoming content.
 - Get detailed information about each title, including, ratings, and more.
+- Create an account and make your own content.

 ## Technologies Used